ncovercash/MaterializeBot/README.md

 ### Reanalyzation

 Without making a new issue, the owner can request the bot re-analyze their code using a simple command `@BotName reanalyze`.
 This thread runs asynchrounously to the main one, allowing for new issues to take priority.
 Additionally, it edits its previous analyzation(s) to say "This comment is out of date.
 See below for an updated analyzation."

+### Auto closure

+The bot can automatically close issues after a certain period of inactivity has elapsed.

 ### Pull Request Detection